zalky/reflet/README.md

 ## Who Is This For?

-1. Anyone who needs a powerful normalized data model for Re-frame
+1. Anyone who needs a powerful graph data model for Re-frame
-2. You already have an existing un-normalized Re-frame application, and need to take it to the next level
+2. You already have an existing non-graph Re-frame application, and need to take it to the next level
 3. You are learning Re-frame, and want to get started right away with scalable data models and well-built component APIs